iniobongessien/iniobongessien.github.io/content/authors/admin/_index.md

 I study intergroup processes and social context.
 For example, my research investigates how places are described differently depending on the groups of people living there; how the social composition of school contexts affects teachers' decision making in the classroom; or how geographic regions might differ in terms of intergroup bias.

-I am a postdoctoral researcher at the Professorship for Social and Organisational Psychology of Social Work at Leuphana Universität Lüneburg, Germany and currently a visiting postdoctoral scholar at the University of California at Riverside.
+I am a postdoctoral researcher at the Professorship for Social and Organisational Psychology of Social Work at Leuphana Universität Lüneburg, Germany.